My Family: Living & Dying with Cancer

 Cancer, you could say, runs in my family.

 Some of those deaths seemed logical (they had poor life habits and too much anxiety), others not so right (they had balanced temperaments, ate properly, and exercised).
-My physician-dad had cancer too, but his came about the time when the medical world was just staring to do meaningful things with the illness — in prevention, detection, and treatment.
-My father beat cancer to die from a stroke at age 88.
+My physician-dad had cancer too, but his came about the time when the medical world was just starting to do meaningful things with the illness — in prevention, detection, and treatment.
+My father beat cancer to later die from a stroke at age 88.

 Thanks to the miracle of medical science, today it’s a new world.
 According to recent American Cancer Society reports, the cancer mortality rate has dropped by 22% in the past two decades, meaning more than 1.5 million fewer Americans died from cancer than would have if the disease’s mortality rate had stayed at its 1991 peak.